 One of the principle services that we provide is regulating, controlling and facilitating development to secure the efficient working of the drainage system now and in the future.
-This is done by reasonable application of the Board’s Byelaws and the Land Drainage Act 1991, and by working closely with the Developers, Local Authorities, Environment Agency and other Stakeholders.
+This is done by reasonable application of the Board’s Byelaws and the Land Drainage Act 1991.
+We aim to work closely with Landowners, Developers and Local Planning Authorities as well as with other Risk Management Authorities, such as the Environment Agency and Lead Local Flood Authorities.

 Alter a watercourse by culverting, bridging, installing a control structure, filling-in or changing its existing course;